meslane/M-CPU/README.txt

 FLAGS:
 The M-CPU has five flags, four of which are raised by the ALU and one of which is triggered by interrupt calls.
-C: Carry flag, triggered if ALU output is > 65535 OR r1 < r2 and operation is SUB
+C: Carry flag, triggered if ALU output is > 65535
 N: Negative flag, triggered if ALU output is > 0
 Z: Zero flag, triggered if ALU output == 0
 P: Parity flag, triggered if ALU output is odd